vippsas/vipps-epayment-api/api-guide/modifications/refund.md

 ## Refund via the API

 If a customer has returned the goods or the service is not delivered you should refund the payment.
-This can be done through the [Refund Payment Enpoint][refund-payment-endpoint].
+This can be done through the [Refund Payment Endpoint][refund-payment-endpoint].
 This endpoint take the following properties in the body of the request

 <ApiSchema id="epayment-swagger-id" pointer="#/components/schemas/RefundModificationRequest" />